My Christmas Wish For You

 So in case you’re feeling overwhelmed right now amidst all the chaos that the holiday season can sometimes bring, just remember what’s really important.

-It’s not about the Pinterest worthy dinner or driving yourself insane trying to make it to every holiday gathering.
+It’s not about the Pinterest worthy dinner or driving yourself silly trying to make it to every holiday gathering.
 It’s not about buying the biggest, most extravagant gift out there or giving your kids every present under the sun.

 Instead it’s about simply being together and spending time with those who truly mean the most to you.